giadasponzilli/work-day-scheduler-giadasponzilli/README.md

 ## Usage

-This application can be used by users to save events for their working business hour.
+This application can be used by users to save events for their working business hours.

 ## Credits
 N/A